 4.2 Calculated Design Wind Loads.
-As an alternative to prescribed wind loads provided in Section 4.1, the applicable components and cladding wind load shall be permitted to be calculated in accordance with the applicable building code or the ASCE 7 standard using an effective wind tributary area of 10 square feet (0.93 square meters).
+As an alternative to prescribed wind loads provided in Section 4.1, the applicable components and cladding wind load shall be permitted to be calculated in accordance with the applicable building code or the ASCE 7 standard using an effective wind tributary area of 10 square feet.